esimiele/VMAT-TBI-CSI/Readme.md

 # VMAT TBI and CSI autoplanning code

 ## updates
+update 4/14/23
+### general
+- Major refactoring of code to simplify and improve efficiency
+- Major improvements in logging, particularly organization and error reporting
+- All uses of the script will be logged in separate text files.
+Each patient will have their own folder where the logs will be stored.
+All uses with unsaved changes are saved in a folder for that patient called 'unsaved'.
+Only one log file will be placed in the same directory as the unsaved directory, which contains the logs from the prep script use where the changed WERE saved to the database.
+It is this log file that the optimization script loads and uses for the optimization loop.
+- Started migrating sections of code to separate projects to provide better separation and improve re-usability of code

+### structure tuning
+- ring generation is now controlled through a separate tab on the UI
+- do not add rings to the create TS call in the configuration file (it will not work).
+Instead use a call to 'create ring'
+- no need to explicitly add optimization constraints for rings, automatically handled by code for the appropriate plan
+- enhanced logging of errors

+###beam placement
+- Contour overlap feature now works
+- optimization constraints are automatically to the appropriate plan for added field junctions
+- enhanced logging of errors

+### optimization setup
+- minimal changes (mainly removing unused pieces of code)

+### template building
+- updated logic to include ring generation from the UI

+### optimization
+- updated search for log file from prep script (primarily updated which directories are searched to match the updated logic in the prep script)

 update 3/28/23
 ### general
 - introduced sequential optimization as a feature